Bad Wheel Bearing Noise, Symptoms, and Diagnosis

 Wheel bearings are sets of steel balls held in place by a metal ring and are an essential part of the wheel assembly that is used to connect the wheel and the axle.
 The wheel bearings support the weight of the whole vehicle and this is why they go bad much faster if you drive on roads with potholes and rough roads.

-Ball bearings are one of the most common types of bearing used in most passenger vehicles.
+Ball bearings are one of the most common types of bearings used in most passenger vehicles.
 A ball bearing consists of a row of balls as rolling elements.
 They are trapped between two annulus-shaped metal pieces.
 These metal pieces are known as races.
 The inner race is free to rotate while the outer race is a stationary ball.

 Bearings provide very low friction during rolling but have limited load-carrying capacity.
 This is because of the small area of contact between the balls and the races.
 They can support axial loads in two directions besides radial loads.